myhorreum/myhorreum.github.io/projects/project-9.md

 ## Check ELK-Stack
 <img class="ui image" src="../images/jose-elk.jpg">

 I decided to look in Kibana to see the login patterns of Jose and I. I found activity from Jose when he was assigned the `10.100.10.81` IP from the firewall's IP pool.
-Read more about firewall IP pool assignment [here
+Read more about firewall IP pool assignment [here](https://docs.fortinet.com/document/fortigate/6.0.0/handbook/801437/ip-pools).

 <img class="ui image" src="../images/roman-elk.jpg">